 MA, ARAM, ARCO

-Christopher Glynn performs widely as pianist and accompanist, working with many leading singers, instrumentalists and chamber ensembles in concerts, broadcast, and recordings throughout Europe, North America and the Far East.
+Christopher Glynn is a Grammy award-winning pianist and accompanist working with leading singers, instrumentalists and ensembles in concerts, broadcasts and recordings throughout the world.
+He is also Artistic Director of the Ryedale Festival.

 Described by The Times as ‘a superb accompanist’ and praised in Gramophone for his ‘breathtaking sensitivity’, Chris has performed in recital with singers including Sir Thomas Allen, John Mark Ainsley, Sophie Bevan, Claire Booth, Susan Bullock, Joseph Calleja, Allan Clayton, Lucy Crowe, Sophie Daneman, Bernarda Fink, Sarah Fox, Michael George, Anthony Rolfe Johnson, Christiane Karg, Jonas Kaufmann, Andrew Kennedy, Yvonne Kenny, Dame Felicity Lott, Christopher Maltman, Ian Partridge, Joan Rodgers, Kate Royal, Toby Spence, Bryn Terfel, Robin Tritschler, Ailish Tynan, Roderick Williams, Catherine Wyn Rogers, Elizabeth Watts and many others.